Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 - Penalty term: `α × |T|`

-A big tree (with many leaves) usually fits training data very well=low error But it can overfit: perform poorly on new data
+A big tree (with many leaves) usually fits training data very well=low error.
+But it can overfit: perform poorly on new data.
 So we add a penalty for being too complex: Cost = Error + α × Complexity

 Overall, we try to adjust these parameters in order to minimize `C(T)`.